A Frequency Domain Approach to Predict Power System Transients: Case Study

-The input trajectory evolves $\tau_{in} = 20$ time steps, with time interval $\Delta t$ between neighbouring time step to be 0.03 (i.e., approximate two cycles that can be attained by most phasor measurement unit (PMU)).
-We predict the subsequent trajectory of the length $\tau_{out} = 150$ with total duration of 450s.
-Fig.~\ref{fig:dyn_stable} shows accurate and predicted trajectory of the system after a three-phase line fault between bus 54 and bus 103 cleared at the time of 0.42s.
+Fig.~\ref{fig:dyn_stable} shows true (i.e., simulated) and predicted trajectories of the system after a three-phase line fault between bus 54 and bus 103 cleared at the time of 0.3s.
 Let the time of fault happens as the time $t=0$.
-The prediction starts at $t_{on}=0.03s$, which means one time step in the input trajectory corresponds to the fault-on system.
+The prediction starts at $t_{on}=0.06s$, which means one time step in the input trajectories corresponds to the fault-on system.
 The grey area is the envelope of trajectories in all generator buses and the lines are the trajectories in ten generator buses.
-For all the three states variables (i.e., $\delta$, $\omega$ and $V$), the predicted trajectory in Fig.~\ref{fig:dyn_stable}(b) has similar envelope as the accurate trajectory in Fig.~\ref{fig:dyn_stable}(a).
+For all the three states variables (i.e., $\delta$, $\omega$ and $V$), the predicted trajectories in Fig.~\ref{fig:dyn_stable}(b) has similar envelope as the accurate trajectories in Fig.~\ref{fig:dyn_stable}(a).
+The RMSE for the prediction in Fig.~\ref{fig:dyn_stable} is 0.0041.
 The convergence of the envelope in frequency deviation $\omega$ to zeros indicates that the system is stable after the fault and its clear action.
 Moreover, both the magnitude and the periodic oscillations in the ten generator buses are all captured by the prediction with FNO for the on-fault and post-fault period.
-As illustrated in Fig.\ref{fig:FNO_structure}, the type of fault and the fault-clear action at $t=0.42s$ is encoded in the input tensor of FNO.
-Correspondingly, Fig.~\ref{fig:dyn_stable}(b) predicts a step increase of voltage at $t=0.42s$, which is the same as Fig.~\ref{fig:dyn_stable}(a).
-Notably, the magnitude of voltage at the bus 54 and bus 101 is below 0.8 p.u. before $t=1s$, making it exceeds the permissible ranges of 5\% from nominal.
-This may cause low-voltage curtailment of the generators and thus require the attention from system operators.
+As illustrated in Fig.\ref{fig:FNO_structure}, the type of fault and the fault-clear action at $t=0.3s$ is encoded in the input tensor of FNO.
+Correspondingly, Fig.~\ref{fig:dyn_stable}(b) predicts a step increase of voltage at $t=0.3s$, which is the same as Fig.~\ref{fig:dyn_stable}(a).
+Notably, the magnitude of voltage at the bus 54 and bus 101 is below 0.8 p.u. before $t=1s$, exceeding the permissible ranges of 5\% from nominal.
+This may cause low-voltage curtailment of the generators and warrant attention from system operators.
 Therefore, the proposed prediction can provide sufficient information for identifying how danger the system is.